etopian/wordpressdocker/docs/index.md

 * https://wordpress.org/plugins/wp-mail-bank/

 ##Logs
-You can view the logs of all you sites using the NGINX proxy container.
+You can view the logs of all your sites using the NGINX proxy container.

 ```
 docker logs nginx